-By the End of Stage 3, LAS Latino students outperformed both SCUSD and CA in ELA and in Math, for school years from 2015 to 2018, both 2015 and 2016 school years.
-In 2017, LAS Latino students outperformed both SCUSD and CA State with 71% in ELA and 53% in
+By the End of Stage 3, LAS Latino students outperformed both SCUSD and CA in ELA and in Math, for school years from 2015 to 2018,

-Based on the LAS

-Biliteracy Grade Span

-Progression Measurable

-Outcomes - EXTERNAL

-Accountability (See LAS

-Charter page 59, Figure:

-28)

-STAGE 1: Emerging

-Biliteracy (Gr K-3)

-STAGE 2: Expanding

-Biliteracy (Gr 4-6)

-STAGE 3: Full Biliteracy

-(Gr 7-8)
+Based on the LAS Biliteracy Grade Span Progression Measurable Outcomes - EXTERNAL Accountability (See LAS Charter page 59, Figure: 28) STAGE 1: Emerging Biliteracy (Gr K-3) STAGE 2: Expanding Biliteracy (Gr 4-6) STAGE 3: Full Biliteracy (Gr 7-8)

 STAGE 1 Emerging

 Biliteracy Grades K-3

-1.1 (ENGLISH) 80% of all
+1.1 (ENGLISH) 80% of all EL

-EL students will be at:
+students will be at:

 a.
 Intermediate level or

 above in the listening and

 speaking sections and;

 b.
 Early Intermediate level

-or above in the reading
+or above in the reading and

-and writing sections of the
+writing sections of the

 CELDT by the end of Stage

 1

 STAGE 2 Expanding

 Biliteracy Grades 4-6

-2.1 (ENGLISH) 80% of all
+2.1 (ENGLISH) 80% of all EL

-EL students will be at:
+students will be at:

 a.
 Early Advanced level or

 above in listening and

 speaking sections and;

 b.
 Intermediate level or

 above in the reading and

 writing sections of the

+CELDT by the end of Stage